aliseandblake/aliseandblake.github.io/travellers.md

-If you are travelling from any other European country, we suggest looking at [airbaltic.com](http://airbaltic.com), as they have direct flights from many European cities, including Prague and Vilnius.
+If you are travelling from any other European country, we suggest looking at [airbaltic.com](http://airbaltic.com), as they have direct flights from many European cities, including Prague, Paris, and Vilnius.